-Catch-All email account is used to collect all emails send to any email of a domain.
-Its help us to avoid loosing of emails due to misspelled addresses.
-While using catch-all address you may receive spam messages, and many bounces messages that sent to any-mail (at) your-domain.com .
+Catch-All email account is used to collect all emails sent to any email of a domain.
+It helps us to avoid losing emails due to misspelled addresses.
+While using the catch-all address you may receive spam messages and many other bounce messages that sent to

-This Tutorial will help you to setup catch-all email address with postfix server.
+This tutorial will help you to set up a catch-all email address with a postfix server.

 Step 1 – Setup Catch-All Account